smart-data-models/dataModel.DCAT-AP/DataService/doc/spec_ZH.md

   description: 'Data Service adapted from DCAT-AP 2.1.1 specification, but extended with additional properties and compatible with NGSI standard'
   properties:
     accessRights:
-      description: 'Property.
-Model:''http://purl.org/dc/terms/RightsStatement''.
-This property MAY include information regarding access or restrictions based on privacy, security, or other policies'
+      description: 'This property MAY include information regarding access or restrictions based on privacy, security, or other policies'
       type: string
       x-ngsi:
         model: http://purl.org/dc/terms/RightsStatement